IBM/MAX-Question-Answering-Web-App/README.md

 ## Deploy on Kubernetes

-You can deploy the model and web app on Kubernetes using the latest docker images on Docker Hub.
+You can deploy the model and web app on Kubernetes using the latest docker images on Quay.

 On your Kubernetes cluster, run the following commands: